megaease/easemesh/docs/INSTALL.md

 docker pull megaease/easegress
 ```

-> If you want build easegress from scratch, you cant refer to [here](https://github.com/megaease/easegress/blob/main/README.md#setting-up-easegress)
+> If you want to build Easegress from scratch, you cant refer to [here](https://github.com/megaease/easegress/blob/main/README.md#setting-up-easegress)

 #### EaseAgent